ArduPilot/ardupilot_wiki/common/source/docs/common-aocoda-h743dual.rst

 Dshot capability
 ================

-All motor/servo outputs 1-10 are Dshot, Bi-Directional DShot, and PWM capable.
+All motor/servo outputs  are Dshot, Bi-Directional DShot, and PWM capable.
 However, mixing Dshot and normal PWM operation for outputs is restricted into groups, ie. enabling Dshot for an output in a group requires that ALL outputs in that group be configured and used as Dshot, rather than PWM outputs.

-The output groups that must be the same (PWM rate or Dshot, when configured as a normal servo/motor output) are: 1/2, 3/4, 5/6, 7-10.
+The output groups that must be the same (PWM rate or Dshot, when configured as a normal servo/motor output) are: 1/2, 3/4, 5/6/9/10, and 7/8.
 Outputs 11/12 (SE1/SE2) and 13 (LED) are in separate groups and are not Dshot capable.

 GPIOs
 =====